mmfshirokan/numeral-systems/README.md

 - Implement a [GetRadix](NumeralSystems/Converter.cs#L48) extention method that gets the value of a signed integer to its equivalent string representation in a specified radix.
 The task definition is given in the XML-comments for the methods.
 _Restriction: Don't use Framework's converter classes, use only the capabilities of the C# language._
-_Note: For signed integers their string representation is determined by binary representation in ._

 _For example:_
 _Base 16 conversion_
 - -2147483648       ->  80000000